Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 - Cabela’s Multi-Turret Big Game Tactical Scope

-Each model of the Tactical series had caliber-based turrets that, after set up and correctly zeroed, allowed the shooter to adjust the turret for a certain target distance.
+Each model of the Tactical series had caliber-based turrets that, after set up and correctly zeroed, allowed me to adjust the turret for a certain target distance.

 11. Cabela’s Powderhorn Muzzleloader Scopes